lockstockandbarrel/earth/docs/index.md

 string declarations as well, at the cost of assuming UTF-8 source files are acceptable.

-- \[\[Unicode\|TOP\]\]
-- \[\[lesson1_ucs4\|PREVIOUS\]\]
-- \[\[lesson3_ucs4\|NEXT\]\]
+<a hame="lesson3_ucs4"></a>
 #### Introduction to Fortran Unicode support
 ### Lesson III: mixing ASCII and UCS4 kinds as regards concatenation and assignments

 ### Concatenation, Assignment, and automatic conversion

 ### Assignment

-Concerning assignment – the Fortran standard states
+Concerning assignment -- the Fortran standard states

    if the variable is of type character and of ISO 10646, ASCII, or default character kind, expr shall be of ISO 10646, ASCII, or default character kind, otherwise if the variable is of type character expr shall have the same kind type parameter,

-For an intrinsic assignment statement where the variable is of type character, if expr has a different kind type parameter, each character “c” in expr is converted to the kind type parameter of the variable by
+   For an intrinsic assignment statement where the variable is of type character, if expr has a different kind type parameter, each character "c" in expr is converted to the kind type parameter of the variable by

        ACHAR(IACHAR(c),KIND(variable)).

    NOTES

    For nondefault character kinds, the blank padding character is processor dependent

    When assigning a character expression to a variable of a different kind, each character of the expression that is not representable in the kind of the variable is replaced by a processor-dependent character.

 Unfortunately that means UTF-8 data is not recognized as such, and if you have a constant string encoded as UTF-8 in a default CHARACTER string, assigning it to a UCS-4 string will not produce proper conversion.
-Assigning a UCS-4 value to a ASCII variable will cause all the non-ASCII characters to be replaced with a “not represented” character.
+Assigning a UCS-4 value to a ASCII variable will cause all the non-ASCII characters to be replaced with a "not represented" character.
 ```fortran
 program assignment
 use iso_fortran_env, only : stdout=>output_unit, stdin=>input_unit